 What is leverage in trading?

-Leverage is the use of a smaller amount of capital to gain exposure to larger trading positions.
-A leverage of 10:1 means that in order to open and maintain a position, the necessary margin required is one tenth less than the transaction size.
-So if a trader had an account value of £10,000, using leverage, they could enter a trade for £100,000.
+By using leverage, you can gain exposure to larger trading positions with a smaller amount of capital.
+Leverage of 10:1 means that margin is one tenth less than transaction size to open and maintain a position.
+So, if a trader had an account value of £10,000, using leverage, they could enter a trade for £100,000.

 The margin amount refers to the percentage of the overall cost of the trade that is required to open the position.
-So if a trader wanted to make a £10,000 trade on a financial asset that had a leverage of 10:1, the margin requirement would be £1,000.
+The margin requirement for a trade of £10,000 using a leverage ratio of 10:1 is $1,000.

-Leverage is used when a trader is trading contracts for difference (CFDs).
+When trading contracts for difference (CFDs) in financial markets, leverage is used.
 You can trade CFDs across a variety of financial assets, including forex, indices, commodities and shares.
 Of course, some markets are more volatile than others.
-This means that leverage may be limited to smaller multiples of capital.
+Leverage may therefore be limited to smaller multiples of capital.
 In forex leveraged trading for example, retail leverage rates can start at around 30:1, compared to around 5:1 for shares.
-Leverage rates can also vary depending what type of trader you are, either retail of professional.
+You can also find different leverage rates depending on whether you are a retail or professional trader.
 While retail leverage rates for forex are around 30:1, they are around 500:1 for professional clients.
-While professional clients can access higher leverage rates, they must meet strict criteria in order to be eligible.
+To qualify for higher leverage rates, professional clients must meet strict criteria.

 Leverage can sound like a very appealing aspect of trading, as winnings can be immensely multiplied.
 But leverage is a double-edged sword – it is important to remember that losses can also be multiplied just as easily.